Usaidkhxn/QueryCraft/README.md

-# QueryCraft — Verified Analytics Copilot
+# QueryCraft: Verified Analytics Copilot

 **QueryCraft** is a local “talk to your data” analytics copilot for Excel, ZIP, and folder-based datasets.
 Users can upload structured spreadsheet data, ask questions in natural language, and receive transparent answers backed by generated SQL, result tables, charts, and schema evidence.